For Each¶

 Output¶

-Once a for each block completes, it’s possible to grab the text output of each iteration, and to create a key in the state of scratchpad, that will contain a list of the outputs of each individual iteration
+Once a For Each block completes, the text output of each iteration is written to a key in the state or scratchpad, that will contain the outputs of all the individual iterations.
+This output will be either a list or a dictionary, matching the type of the input.

 Cautions¶